According to John Mueller, “awesomeness” is the key to ranking well in the Google SERPs. This advice’s vagueness makes it no less poignant.

 Effective onpage SEO is closely related to user experience.
 It can also help improve time on page and lower bounce rate – two other important ranking signals.
 Structuring your page in an organized and uncluttered way can keep the user scrolling.

 Smart use of headers and negative space can make a page far more appealing to look at.
 Let’s face it, most of us don’t read every word of every article.
 We skim.
-Headers act as anchors that catch our attention and help us find what we’re looking for.
+Headers are anchors that catch our attention and help us find what we’re looking for.
 This is why it’s so important to target keywords in headers.

 Internal links are another way to improve our onpage SEO efforts.
-For starters, they give readers the opportunity to explore another facet of the topic, keeping them onsite for a longer duration.
-Additionally, the help provide web robots context clues about your content.
-Lastly, internal links give you an opportunity to directly target a keyword through the use of anchor text.
+For starters, they allow readers to explore another facet of the topic, keeping them onsite for a longer duration.
+Additionally, they help provide web robots with context clues about your content.
+Lastly, internal links give you an opportunity to target a keyword through the use of anchor text directly.

 4. Number of Backlinks